 |Best For||Charming Hawaiian vibe||Variety of beach activities||Central for exploring||Luxury and romance|

-DEEPER DIVE: Travel Experiences by Popular Areas in Maui
+DEEPER DIVE: Travel Experiences by Popular Areas to Stay in Maui

-The four most popular places to stay in Maui each come with their unique advantages and disadvantages.
+The four most popular areas to stay in Maui each come with their unique advantages and disadvantages.
 Lahaina.
 Ka’anapali.
 Kihei.
 Wailea.
 Which of these areas to stay in Maui is perfect for YOU?

 Let’s take a deeper look!

 Lahaina is a charming old whaling town.
-It’s perfect for tourists who like to wander and experience a more authentic Hawaiian vibe (at least compared to the three other areas).
+It’s perfect for tourists who like to explore cute shops, enjoy a cold treat while watching sailboats, and experience a more authentic Hawaiian vibe.
+At least compared to the three other areas to stay in Maui.
 You’ll find eclectic artisan shops, lots of good spots to eat, and delicious treats next to the waterfront, like shave ice and tropical-flavored ice cream.
 Front Street is particularly fun, with an active nightlife and a relaxing stop under the enormous Banyan tree in the town square.

 Lahaina is a departure point for water activities like snorkeling and glass-bottom boats, and has the popular Old Lahaina Luau.
 You’ll find decent accommodations here, too, including very comfortable condos, inns and hostels.

-The biggest disadvantage of staying in Lahaina is having to drive to get to one of Maui’s most beautiful beaches.
+The biggest disadvantage of staying in Lahaina is having to drive to get to a decent beach.
 That said, the family-friendly Puunoa Beach (also known as Baby Beach) is a 20-minute walk from the Banyan tree.
 And the waterfront has a narrow beach for strolling and catching a beautiful sunset.

 Lahaina is 30 minutes from the airport, and even farther from the Road to Hana and Haleakalā volcano.
 But, it’s close to great snorkeling beaches, ziplining, hiking and golfing.

-Outrigger Aina Nalu in Lahaina (660 Wainee St, Lahaina): These very comfortable, nicely furnished condo apartments are in two-story buildings (no elevators).
+We stayed at Outrigger Aina Nalu in Lahaina (660 Wainee St, Lahaina).
+These very comfortable, nicely furnished condo apartments are in two-story buildings (no elevators).
 Rooms are accessed from lush garden pathways that give it a tropical feel and help with privacy.